casper-network/docs/source/docs/casper/design/consensus.md

 Highway's criterion for detecting finality is the presence of a pattern of messages called a [`Summit`](./#summit-the-highway-protocols-way-to-finality).
 It is an improvement over previous CBC Casper finality criteria which were more difficult to attain, and computationally more expensive to detect.

-### Flexibility
-Casper Highway protocol enables flexible node configuration.
-Highway does not require all nodes to agree upon a common threshold; instead validator nodes are allowed to configure different thresholds, or even several different confidence thresholds to convince themselves that a given block is 'finalized'.
-Despite these differences in configurations, all the nodes run a single version of the protocol and perform the same actions, only the finality decisions they make depend on the chosen parameters.
-As a result, nodes with lower security thresholds might reach finality much faster than nodes with higher thresholds.
-However, as long as both these types of nodes’ assumptions are satisfied they finalize the same blocks and stay in the agreement.

-This flexibility in setting up thresholds allows validators to play slightly different roles in the ecosystem – for example, some validators may deal mainly with finalizing relatively small transactions.
-The nodes that deal with small or unimportant transactions may elect for lower thresholds of finality, while the nodes dealing with larger transactions may elect for higher thresholds.

-Overall, this flexibility feature eliminates the need to make an additional consensus on this particular hyperparameter and results in a more expressive blockchain network.

 ### Liveness

 In blockchain-based distributed systems, liveness is the guarantee that the network will not halt or fall under infinite loops and eventually every node can complete the consensus successfully.
 Liveness acts as a reassurance that all network validators will reach a consensus regarding the proposed block and produce effective blocks continuously.
 Casper Highway added the provable improvement to this liveness where it is a limitation on CBC Casper.